UltraGene/UltraGene/README.md

 # UltraGene

-List of Team Members and affilications:
+List of Team Members and affiliations:
 - CO | PhD Genetics @ University of Washington
 - KC
 - Dana